Homomesy in products of three chains and multidimensional recombination: Introduction

 \section{Introduction}

-Homomesy is a surprisingly ubiquitous phenomenon, isolated by J. Propp and T. Roby \cite{TwoChainHomomesy}, that occurs when a statistic on a combinatorial set has the same average value over orbits of that action as its global average.
-Homomesy has been found in actions on tableaux \cite{TabHomomesy, TwoChainHomomesy}, actions on binary strings \cite{Roby2016}, rotations on permutation matrices \cite{Roby2016}, toggles on noncrossing partitions \cite{NCPHom}, Suter's action on Young diagrams \cite{TwoChainHomomesy} (with proof due to D. Einstein), linear maps acting on vector spaces \cite{TwoChainHomomesy}, a phase-shift action on simple harmonic motion \cite{TwoChainHomomesy}, and others.
+Homomesy is a surprisingly ubiquitous phenomenon, isolated by J.~Propp and T.~Roby \cite{PR2015}, that occurs when a statistic on a combinatorial set has the same average value over orbits of that action as its global average.
+Homomesy has been found in actions on tableaux \cite{BPS2016, PR2015}, actions on binary strings \cite{Roby2016}, rotations on permutation matrices \cite{Roby2016}, certain products of toggles on noncrossing partitions \cite{EFGJMPR2016}, Suter's action on Young diagrams \cite{PR2015} (with proof due to D.~Einstein), linear maps acting on vector spaces \cite{PR2015}, a phase-shift action on simple harmonic motion \cite{PR2015}, and others.
 A motivating instance of this phenomenon is the action of \emph{rowmotion} on order ideals of a poset.
-Rowmotion on an order ideal is defined as the order ideal generated by the minimal poset elements that are not in the order ideal; this action has generated significant interest in recent algebraic combinatorics, giving rise to many beautiful results \cite{Cameron, ProRow, Resonance, TwoChainHomomesy, RecombFPSAC}.
-In particular, Propp and Roby showed that the cardinality statistic on order ideals of the product of two chains poset $[a]\times[b]$ under rowmotion exhibits homomesy with average value $\frac{ab}{2}$ \cite{TwoChainHomomesy}.
+Rowmotion on an order ideal is defined as the order ideal generated by the minimal poset elements that are not in the order ideal; this action has generated significant interest in recent algebraic combinatorics, giving rise to many beautiful results \cite{CF1995, DPS2017, EP2014, PR2015, SW2012}.
+For a survey of recent homomesy results, see \cite{Roby2016}; for an introduction to dynamical algebraic combinatorics, including rowmotion, see \cite{Striker2017}.
+Our initial motivation for this paper was Propp and Roby's result that the cardinality statistic on order ideals of the product of two chains poset $[a]\times[b]$ under rowmotion exhibits homomesy \cite{PR2015}.
+D.~Rush and K.~Wang generalized this result by showing all \emph{minuscule posets} exhibit homomesy under rowmotion using the cardinality statistic \cite{RW2015}; the product of chains is the Type A case of this result.